 • the patient can give direct feedback should pain or complications arise;

-• risks associated with general anesthesia are avoided.
+• risks associated with general anaesthesia are avoided.

 LipoSoft is especially well suited for women and men who are of relatively normal weight but have fat deposits creating some parts of the body appear disproportionate.
 These localised fat deposits may be inherited and naturally do not react to dieting or exercise.
 LipoSoft is often the only way to eliminate them.